Should You Stay in the Medina of Marrakech? Pros, Cons & What to Expect

 There are also many restaurants located inside the Big Square of the Medina of Marrakech.
 I highly recommend visiting one of the restaurants that serve Moroccan kebabs.

-Throughout the Big Square of the Medina of Marrakech, there are street performers with cobras.
-The performers play the flute, and the cobras rise and appear to be hypnotized.
-It was a little bit unsettling walking close to the cobras, so I decided to keep my distance.
+Throughout the Big Square, there are street performers with cobras.
+The performers play the flute, and the cobras rise and appear to move with the performance.
+It was a little unsettling walking close to the cobras, so I decided to keep my distance.
 I took the photo below with a 400 mm zoom lens.

-Exploring the Outskirts of the Medina
+Walking Around the Outskirts of the Medina

 Throughout the Medina of Marrakech, there are a variety of smaller squares.
 Part of the fun of visiting the medina is getting lost in the narrow streets and exploring the various squares and smaller souks.
+I never felt like I needed a guide just to walk around, but I did get turned around more than once.
+The Marrakech Medina is best explored with patience, especially if it is your first time visiting the city.

-Each square is lined with shops selling everything imaginable.
+Each square is lined with shops selling almost everything imaginable.
 In addition to shopping, many rooftop restaurants offer traditional Moroccan cuisine.

-For those who are going to shop inside the Medina of Marrakech, you will need to bargain.
-The shopkeepers will typically name an initial price several times higher than what they are actually willing to accept for an item.
-Bargaining can be uncomfortable for some people, especially those coming from countries where items have fixed prices.
-In Morocco, it is part of the culture.
-Have fun with the bargaining process and do not be afraid to walk away if the price is not right.
-Chances are you will be able to find a similar item close by in one of the nearby souks.
+Bargaining can be uncomfortable for some people, especially those coming from countries where items usually have fixed prices.
+In Morocco, it is part of the shopping culture.
+Have fun with the bargaining process, and do not be afraid to walk away if the price is not right.
+Chances are, you will be able to find a similar item nearby in one of the Marrakech souks.

 There are hundreds of vendors inside the Medina of Marrakech selling jewelry.
 Be sure to shop around and know ahead of time what you are willing to pay.
+Lanterns, Moroccan ceramics, and silver items are also very common inside the Medina of Marrakech.

 I was amazed at how multiple kiosks were selling the same items next to each other.
 Despite their proximity, they all seemed to be crowded and had plenty of business, which shows just how busy the Marrakech souks can be.